Agricultural Mechanics Committee

 Horse Show Committee

-The Horse Show Committee coordinates and manages the horse shows to include Charreada and Ranch Rodeo as well as horse sales during the San Antonio Stock Show & Rodeo.
-The committee also handles the unloading, stalling and loading of horse show exhibitors and PRCA contestants and their animals.
-This includes checking animal health papers on all horses entering the fairgrounds.
-In addition, the committee educates patrons about horses and the sport of rodeo at Horse Discovery as well as maintains the feed stores.
+The Horse Show Committee coordinates and manages many different events, including a Charreada competition, Youth Rodeo, Team and Breakaway Ropings, and much more.
+The committee also handles the unloading and stalling of Horse Show and Pro Rodeo contestants and their horses.
+This includes checking health papers on all horses entering the fairgrounds.
+In addition, the committee educates patrons about horses and the sport of rodeo through the interactive Horse Discovery area.
+The committee also manages the on-site feed stores.

 The Hospitality Committee extends a warm welcome to guests as they enter and move about the fairgrounds.
 It is the goal of the Hospitality Committee to ensure that all guests enjoy their rodeo experience.
 This is accomplished by being highly visible, extremely helpful and very approachable.
 The committee supports the efforts of the Marketing Department by providing attendees with up-to-date information, schedules and maps, as well as aiding guests in locating their destinations, ATM machines, lost family members and more.
 The Hospitality Committee embodies the true spirit of the San Antonio Stock Show & Rodeo by delivering extraordinary service with a smile.